 Using recycled aluminium reduces the initial investment cost to you and lowers the environmental footprint of building or renovating your home.

 75% of all aluminium produced since it was first used as a building material is still in use, having been recycled over and over again.
-Recycling reduces the cost of production and limits the amount of pollutants expelled into our environment during production.
+Recycling reduces the cost of production and limits the number of pollutants expelled into our environment during production.

 In fact, processing recycled aluminium only requires 5% of the energy needed to create aluminum from bauxite.
 Using recycled aluminium for your windows and doors will reduce the initial investment of installation, saving you money over time.